Rudraksh2003/HotelManagement/README.md

  hotel is famous for food and services

- Staff should be able to obtain details of  rooms & food in a variety of ways.
+ Staff should be able to obtain details of  rooms & food and total cost in a variety of ways.
 The user must be able to request information for the following reports:

  it provide total earning of the day.